BIOLOGICAL PSYCHOLOGY WITH RESEARCH METHODS 2 - 2023/4

 Indicative content includes:

-After an introduction to the module, the lectures will be dedicated to looking at the biological bases of motivation, emotions, sexual behaviour, language and communication, learning and memory, attention, brain plasticity, sleep, and psychopharmacology.
+After an introduction to the module, the lectures will be dedicated to looking at the biological bases of fundamental aspects of the human brain and behaviour.
+Indicative content of lectures includes: sleep¿ and dreaming and atypical brain development.

 |Assessment type||Unit of assessment||Weighting|